-Chuhai and Sour are actually very similar things.
-Some Izakaya restaurants call it Chuhai, whereas others call the same drink Sour.
+They are very similar things; Some Izakaya restaurants call it Chuhai, whereas others call it Sour.

 What is Chuhai (チューハイ)?

-Chuhai is a portmanteau of shochu and highball, but there is no clear definition of it.
+First, Chuhai is a portmanteau of shochu and highball, but there is no clear definition of this beverage.

-In general, Chuhai refers to a drink made from colorless and unscented sprits, such as shochu and vodka, with fruit juice or the like added, which is diluted with carbonated water.
+In general, Chuhai refers to a drink made from colorless and unscented spirits, such as shochu and vodka, with fruit juice or the like added, diluted with carbonated water.

 But as you may know, in recent years, Chuhai can also be made with non-carbonated soft drinks such as green tea.

 The origin of the drink’s name, Sour (サワー), literally comes from the English word sour.